-Since version 0.18 of Qpid Broker, flow control can be triggered when a configured disk quota is exceeded.
-This is supported by the BDB and Derby message stores.
+Flow control can also be triggered when a configured disk quota is exceeded.
+This is supported by the BDB and Derby virtualhosts.

 This functionality blocks all producers on reaching the disk overflow limit.
 When consumers consume the messages, causing disk space usage to falls below the underflow limit, the producers are unblocked and continue working as normal.